abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 however, that cultivating this perception comes easily.
 When we get onto the walking path, for instance, there may be a tendency to think about computers, to think about a work project, or whatever.
-The untrained mind naturally wants to wander or obsess and proliferate—to disconnect from what is happening now.
+The untrained mind naturally wants to wander or obsess and proliferate---to disconnect from what is happening now.
 So we need to exercise discipline, saying to ourselves, *No, now is the time to be in the present moment.*